ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ```
    {:pre}

 7. Verify that it looks something like this.
-Org and Space can be empty.
+CF API endpoint, Org and Space can be empty.

     ```sh
     ibmcloud target